Azure-Samples/explore-iot-operations/quickstart/modules/README.md

 # IoT Operations Applications

-This directory contains containerized applications designed to be deployed to Azure IoT Operations (AIO) Kubernetes clusters running on edge devices.
+This directory contains containerized applications designed to be deployed to Azure IoT Operations Kubernetes clusters running on edge devices.

-These are for demo purposes mostly but can be used to test and validate your AIO build.
+These are for demo purposes mostly but can be used to test and validate your IoT Operations build.

 ## Available Applications